 If you need to replace the crankshaft - a rebuilt crankshaft with new steel connecting rod, roller bearing and journal can cost up to $850.00

 Finding NOS replacement pistons has become almost impossible.
-If you can find them, the cost may run over $850 to replace the pistons and have the cylinders bored.
-There is no guarantee that I will be able to supply NOS pistons in the future.
 I have recently contracted with a US piston manufacture that will supply forged aluminum alloy pistons for these engines.
-The cost of these pistons and boring your cylinder to oversize specifications will run about $700 for a set of two.
+The cost of these pistons and boring your cylinder to oversize specifications will run about $900 for a set of two.

 If you wish to contact me to discuss this further, you may call me on weekends or week days between 10am and 9:00pm Eastern time.
 My cell number is 843-845-4742.
 Please do not call at "odd hours" and if I do not answer, leave a message - I will return the call.